Welcome to all of our current Year 6 families who will be joining the Adolescent Community at MIC in 2026.

 “MIC doesn’t only have great teachers that walk you through your struggles academically, but they genuinely care about your overall wellbeing.
 Teachers aren’t only your teachers, they are peers that have your best intentions at heart and gently push you to become high achieving individuals.”

-– Abbie, Year 11
+– Abbie, MIC Alumni

 “I really appreciate the independence we are given, as well as the trust from the teachers that they know we will come to them for support when it’s needed.
 The relationships we have with the teachers is something that I will forever be grateful for.”

-– Sophia, Year 12
+– Sophia, MIC Alumni

 Downloads & Further Information

-Click on any of the below resources to get more information.
+Click on any of the resources below to get more information.

 Frequently Asked Questions